AlGepe/OmniSnippets_JS/docs/generalTips/semrush/intro.rst

 Keywords research
 =================================================

-The traffic at our calculators comes mainly from three sources:
+The traffic to our calculators comes mainly from three sources:

-- **Search engines** (e.g., Google) - that's the primary source of traffic.
-People are looking for sites that solve their specific inquires.
+- **Search engines** (e.g., Google) - That's the primary source of traffic.
+People are looking for sites that solve their specific queries.
-- **Links** - other sites sometimes link to our tools, which are usually marketing calculators.
+- **Links** - Other sites sometimes link to our tools, which are usually marketing calculators.
-- **Direct traffic** - that's a situation when people directly input the *www* address in a browser.
+- **Direct traffic** - That's a situation when people directly input the *www* address in a browser.

-The first source comprises over **90% of incoming traffic**, so we want to be as high in search engine results as possible.
-Google is the most popular one with many available tools for traffic analysis, so we focus our efforts to be attractive for it.
+The first source comprises over **90% of incoming traffic**, so we want to be as high in the search engine results as possible.
+Google is the most popular one with many available tools for traffic analysis, so we focus our efforts to be attractive to it.

 .. rubric:: How does Google think?